StimulCross/nestjs-ttl-cache/README.md

 }
 ```

+> [!TIP]
-> **TIP:** Read the detailed description of each option in the original [@isaacs/ttlcache repository](https://github.com/isaacs/ttlcache#new-ttlcache-ttl-max--infinty-updateageonget--false-noupdatettl--false-nodisposeonset--false-).
+> Read the detailed description of each option in the original [@isaacs/ttlcache repository](https://github.com/isaacs/ttlcache#new-ttlcache-ttl-max--infinty-updateageonget--false-noupdatettl--false-nodisposeonset--false-).

 ### API